ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Windows unit testing
 ====================

-Currently there is no mechanism to develop unit tests for Powershell modules.
+Currently there is no mechanism to run unit tests for Powershell modules under Ansible CI.
 There is work in the pipeline to introduce this in the future, stay tuned.

 Windows integration testing
 ===========================

-Integration tests for modules will be appropriately located in ``./test/integration/targets``.
-You must first set up your testing environment and configure a test inventory for Ansible to connect to.
-In this example we will setup a test inventory to connect to two hosts and run the integration tests for win_stat.
+Integration tests for Ansible modules are typically written as Ansible roles.
+The test roles are located in ``./test/integration/targets``.
+You must first set up your testing environment, and configure a test inventory for Ansible to connect to.
+In this example we will set up a test inventory to connect to two hosts and run the integration tests for win_stat.

 - Create a copy of ``./test/integration/inventory.winrm.template`` and just call it ``inventory.winrm``
 - Fill in entries under ``[windows]`` and set the required vars that are needed to connect to the host
-- To run the integration tests run ``ansible-test windows-integration win_stat``, you can replace ``win_stat`` with the role you wish to test
+- To execute the integration tests, run ``ansible-test windows-integration win_stat``- you can replace ``win_stat`` with the role you wish to test

-This will go through all the tests currently written for that role.
+This will execute all the tests currently defined for that role.
 You can set the verbosity level using the ``-v`` argument just as you would with ansible-playbook.

 When developing tests for a new module, it is recommended to test a scenario in check mode and 2 times not in check mode.
-This ensures we test that check mode does not make any changes but reports a change as well as the 2nd run stays idempotent.
-This is an example of one way that this can be done.
+This ensures that check mode does not make any changes but reports a change, as well as that the 2nd run is idempotent and does not report changes.
+Following is an example of one way that this can be done:

 .. code-block:: yaml